catprisbrey/Godot4-OpenAnimationLibraries/README.md

 ![Controller Screenshot](https://github.com/pemguin005/Godot4-MixamoLibraries/blob/main/Screenshots/MixamoLib.GIF)

+## UPDATE
+Adobe's terms of service 6.2.E state not to make datasets or databases from their content which this could be seen as.
+To respect their service, I am removing the libraries.
+I will continue to provide the Godot bone map, and will create a new tutorial showing how to make your own probject libraries for your own individual games.
+Perhaps we can make own community open library of open animations.
+Thanks for your understanding.

 ## Features

 Mixamo bone map and themed character libraries of Mixamo animations easily remapped to models in Godot that have a typical Mixamo skelelon